18 August 2026 · Financials

 Build proper financials

-• Supported by a trial balance and ledgers.
+• Supported by a trial balance and the underlying ledgers, not just summary figures.

 Adjust